7 Vital Things to Teach our Kids about Jobs and Social Media

 When you’re a carefree teen posting things like this online, you probably aren’t considering how this might make you look to a potential employer.
 I don’t think many young people (or even adults) truly consider the larger ramifications of everything you post on the internet, at any age, in any setting, even when you think it’s private….or the things others post about you, tag you in, and so forth.
 I know it’s something I really was feeling convicted of a few years ago, and I’m constantly working on this area.When teens post online, they aren't considering how this might look to a future boss.
 Click To Tweet

-I’m friends with enough young people to know that if I were a manager again, as I’ve been in the past, I’d be hesitant to hire a large number of them based on just what they choose to share online.
+I’m friends with enough young people to know that if I were a manager again, as I’ve been in the past, I’d be hesitant to hire many of them based on just what they share online.

 Job Seeking and Personal Brand Management for Young People